mirswith/trump-bites/README.md

 # trump-bites
-Free and open source code to the T.Rump Bites Chrome extension that makes news fun again!
+Free and open source code to the T.Rump Bites Chrome [Extension](https://chrome.google.com/webstore/detail/nikglhammonjmeppminefhodmmkpajpg/publish-accepted?authuser=0&hl=en) that makes news fun again!

 This extension makes the news fun by replacing all instances of Trump with text that is more entertaining during these times of uncertainty.